Top 10 Festivals in India 2026: Diwali, Holi, Elephant God Festival

 In Kolkata, the festival shines with Durga Puja, where intricately decorated idols of Goddess Durga are paraded and eventually immersed in rivers, creating a stunning visual spectacle.

-The Elephant God Festival is also called Ganesh Chaturthi in India.
-It honors the birth of the beloved elephant-headed god, Lord Ganesha, over a 10-day period, usually in August or September.
+Ganesh Chaturthi in India is the Elephant God Festival, which honors the birth of the beloved elephant-headed god, Lord Ganesha, over 10 days, usually in August or September.
 It is celebrated on 14 September 2026.
 On the festival days, there are many clay-made statues of the Elephant God installed on the streets, homes, temples, and open places in the country.
 Many regions host grand processions with devotional dances and songs, especially Mumbai's Lalbaugcha Raja.

 It is the most unforgettable moment experiencing idol immersion (Visarjan), where beautifully decorated idols of Ganesh are paraded through streets and carried to the nearby rivers, finally immersed in the holy waters.

-For food savoring, you can taste locally made modak during Ganesh Chaturthi, a kind of sweet dumpling that is Ganapati's favorite sweet.
+You can taste traditional Indian food during Ganesh Chaturthi, like locally made modak, a kind of sweet dumpling that is Ganapati's favorite sweet.
 An eco-friendly idol is available for buying in shops and pandals, but you should choose and install the idol properly, with a trunk bent towards the left and facing the north direction.

 The Pushkar Camel Fair brings a unique fusion of busy trading and competitions in India's rural culture.
-The great fair is held in the town of Pushkar in Rajasthan from Thursday, 30 October, to Friday, 5 November 2025.
+The great fair is held in the town of Pushkar in Rajasthan in November 17-24, 2026.
 At this time of year, thousands of camels, cattle, and horses are traded in the market.

 The fair is busy with street food vendors, folk music performances, and arts and crafts stalls.
 The thrilling sections are the camel racing (every participating camel is elaborately adorned) and mustache competitions (the winner is who boasts the longest mustache).
 There are also many Indian sports races during the fair, such as turban tying, wrestling (for men), the Matka Race (for women), and the Bride and Groom Competition (for foreigners).